jinritv/Streamer-match-makers/README.md

 Creating a website to match the streamer of your type:
 [https://streamer-match-maker.herokuapp.com/](https://streamer-match-maker.herokuapp.com/)

+# Update Sept 6
+Small update to actually send user's answers to the server, and retreive a streamer from the database.
+Includes a "results" page with a button to reveal the streamer.

+We're now using kyroskoh's API gateway to interact with the database, but for right now we only retrieve Jinri's record and return it.

+Still need to figure out an algorithm, or best strategy to determine the streamer based on the quiz answers.

 # Update Sept 4
 The main flow for the quiz is complete for the 9 example questions.
 I've added different examples of quiz elements so we can pick the best ones to use:
 * **Range Slider**: I used Mark's suggestion to add [https://github.com/seiyria/bootstrap-slider](https://github.com/seiyria/bootstrap-slider), it is in use for questions 1 and 3.